Skip to content

 Braze Learning courseUsing Liquid

-There are a variety of user attributes that you can use to dynamically insert personal information into your messaging.
+This article will show how you can use a variety of user attributes to dynamically insert personal information into your messaging.

 In the following block, you can see that a dual usage of a Liquid tag to call the user’s first name, as well as a default tag in the event that a user would not have their first name registered.